bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/benefits.md

 Once you've got a handful of core workflows, they naturally become a contract for how the API should be used.
 That helps during design reviews.
 Can a customer actually complete checkout with this API?
 Did a recent change break a critical journey?

 Operationally, workflows are useful as smoke tests and as synthetic monitoring.
-This is different from a classic “is the service up?” health check: you’re not trying to prove the database is reachable, you’re trying to prove the product still works.
+This is different from a classic "is the service up?" health check: you're not trying to prove the database is reachable, you're trying to prove the product still works.

-If your “signup → create resource → view resource” journey is broken, your API might still be returning 200s all day long, but your users are stuck.
-Arazzo lets you encode that journey once and run it on a schedule (usually against a sandbox or a dedicated test tenant).
+If the "signup → create resource → view resource" journey is broken, the API might still be returning 200s all day long, but users are stuck.
+Arazzo lets you encode that journey once and run it on a schedule (either on a testing environment, sandbox, or production if you're careful).

-Here’s a compact example of a synthetic canary workflow you might run in CI or periodically in a monitoring job:
+Here's a compact example of a synthetic canary workflow you might run in CI or periodically in a monitoring job:

 ```yaml
 workflows: